rrwick/Basecalling-comparison/README.md

 ### Albacore

 Albacore is ONT's official command-line basecaller.
-I tested versions 0.8.4, 0.9.1, 1.0.4, 1.1.2, 1.2.6, 2.0.2 and 2.1.2.
-These were all released in 2017, which shows the rapid pace of basecaller development.
+I tested versions 0.8.4, 0.9.1, 1.1.2, 1.2.6, 2.0.2 and 2.1.3.
+I previously also tested v1.0.4, but its results were extremely similar to v1.1.2, so I've removed it from the analyses.
+All tested versions were released in 2017, which shows the rapid pace of basecaller development.
 The transducer basecaller (helps with homopolymers) was added in v1.0.
 Basecalling from raw signal (without segmenting the signal into events) first appears in v2.0.
 Albacore can be downloaded from the [Nanopore community](https://community.nanoporetech.com/downloads), but you'll need an account to log in.

 ```
 # Albacore v0.8.4 and v0.9.1:
 read_fast5_basecaller.py -c FLO-MIN106_LSK108_linear.cfg -i raw_fast5_dir -t 40 -s output_dir

-# Albacore v1.0.4:
-read_fast5_basecaller.py -f FLO-MIN106 -k SQK-LSK108 -i raw_fast5_dir -t 40 -s output_dir

 # Albacore v1.1.2 and v1.2.6:
 read_fast5_basecaller.py -f FLO-MIN106 -k SQK-LSK108 -i raw_fast5_dir -t 40 -s output_dir -o fast5

-# Albacore v2.0.2 and v2.1.2:
+# Albacore v2.0.2 and v2.1.3:
 read_fast5_basecaller.py -f FLO-MIN106 -k SQK-LSK108 -i raw_fast5_dir -t 40 -s output_dir -o fast5 --disable_filtering
 ```